Joe Kernan (politician): 1996 election as lieutenant governor

+On the campaign trail, Kernan "barnstormed" across the state.
+Kernan had grown tired of long road trips, and at his wife's suggestion took refresher he began traveling by piloting a private aircraft.
+In June, he took a refresher piloting course (having been inactive as a pilot for the previous several years due to his busy mayoral schedule) and completed his biennial pilot's flight review and medical exam in order to fly himself to subsequent campaign events.
+He rented a single-engine Cessna 172 aircraft, and used campaign funds to cover his travel expenses.
+He credited this as enabling him to travel quicker to events, return to South Bend more frequently.
+Kernan also found flying, a focused activity that concentrated his mind away from campaign concerns, to be a means of relieving campaign-related stress.
+He never flew O'Bannon on his aircraft, telling reporters that he did not think it would be wise to have both candidates on the gubernatorial election ticket fly on the same plane.
+He did, however, at one point fly Democratic attorney general nominee Jeff Modisett on his plane.

 While campaigning for lieutenant governor in 1996, Kernan continued to fulfill his duties as mayor.
 In part to facilitate this, Kernan operated his end of the campaign out of a separate campaign office from O'Bannon, located in South Bend.
-Despite starting the general election as underdogs, O'Bannon and Kernan's ticket to defeat overcame a deficit to defeat the Republican ticket of Steve Goldsmith and George Witwer.
+Despite starting the general election as underdogs, O'Bannon and Kernan's ticket to defeat overcame their underdog position to defeat the Republican ticket of Stephen Goldsmith and George Witwer.

-Upon being elected Lieutenant Governor, Kernan was involved in the process of helping guide the selection of a successor for mayor.
-Kernan involved St. Joseph Democratic Party Chairman Butch Morgan and South Bend City Council President Roland Kelly in the interviewing of prospective successors.
+Upon being elected lieutenant governor, Kernan involved himself in guiding the selection of his mayoral successor.
+He involved St. Joseph Democratic Party chairman Butch Morgan and South Bend City Council president Roland Kelly in the interviewing of prospective successors.
 By law, his successor was appointed by the city's 120 Democratic Party precinct committeemen and committeewoman, and it was required that a successor be appointed within thirty days of Kernan leaving office as mayor.
 It was anticipated that Kernan's endorsement would be heeded by them.
 Kernan ultimately endorsed Steve Luecke to be his successor, and Luecke was thereafter voted unanimously to serve the rest of Kernan's term.
-Other candidates that had been reportedly considered included St. Joseph County Prosecutor Mike Barnes, Portage Township Assessor John Voorde, St. Joseph County Auditor Joe Nagy, City Councilor Sean Coleman, City Councilor John Hosinski, Carter Wolf, and City Controller Kevin Horton.

-Lieutenant governorship
+Lieutenant Governor of Indiana

 From January 1997, until assuming the governorship in September 2003, Kernan served as lieutenant governor of Indiana.
 As lieutenant governor, Kernan built a reputation as a skilled orator.
 Kernan was regarded to be a popular lieutenant governor.